Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 If the first and last symbol arguments are omitted, default values are applied.
 Default repeat frequency is 'NONE' and default result series resolution is 'HOUR'.

-Unless the repeat frequency are 'NONE' the time points specified are moved and repeated so that they establish a functional value for the whole requested time period.
+Unless the repeat frequency is 'NONE', the time points specified are moved and repeated so that they establish a functional value for the whole requested time period.
 That means when frequency is 'DAY' it has no meaning to use macros that add days to a time point, like 'DAY+3d+2h'.
-In this example would be the time point specification 'DAY+2h' would give the same result.
+In this example the time point specification 'DAY+2h' would give the same result.

 See [time macro specification](../timepoint-macros.md).